WebAssembly/wasi-threads/README.md

 A WASI host that implements the above should be able to spawn threads for a variety of languages.

-### TID (thread ID)

-TID is a 32-bit integer to identify threads created with `wasi_thread_spawn`.

-* TIDs are managed and provided by host.

-* TID 0 is reserved. `wasi_thread_spawn` should not return this value.

-  * It's widely assumed in musl/wasi-libc.

-* The upper-most 3-bits of TID are always 0.
-  `wasi_thread_spawn` should not return values with these bits set.
+#### Design choice: thread IDs

+When `wasi_thread_spawn` successfully spawns a thread, it returns a thread ID (TID) &mdash; 32-bit integer with several restrictions.
+TIDs are managed and provided by the WASI host.
+To avoid leaking information, the host may choose to return arbitrary TIDs (as opposed to leaking OS TIDs).

+Valid TIDs fall in the range $[1, 2^{29})$.
+Some considerations apply:
+- `0` is reserved for compatibility reasons with existing libraries (e.g., wasi-libc) and must not be returned by `wasi_thread_spawn`
-  * The most significant bit is the sign bit.
-As `wasi_thread_spawn` uses signed integer and uses negative values to indicate errors, a TID needs to be positive.
+- the uppermost three bits of a valid TID must always be `0`.
+The most significant bit is the sign bit and recall that `wasi_thread_spawn` uses negative values to indicate errors.
+The remaining bits are reserved for compatibility with existing language implementations.

-  * The second bit need to be 0 in order to be compatible with the TID-based locking implementation in musl/wasi-libc.

-  * The third bit need to be 0 in order to make an extra room for other reserved values in wasi-libc.
-    For example, it can be used to indicate the main thread, which doesn't have a TID in the current version of this proposal.

-### Process

-* A process is a group of threads.

-* The main thread starts with a process which only contains the main thread.

-* Threads created by a thread in a process using `wasi_thread_spawn` are added to the process.

-* When a thread is terminated, it's removed from the process.

-### Voluntary thread termination

-A thread can terminate itself voluntarily by returning from `wasi_thread_start`.

-### Changes to WASI `proc_exit`

-With this proposal, the `proc_exit` function takes extra responsibility to terminate all threads in the process, not only the calling one.

-Any of the threads in the process can call `proc_exit`.

-### Traps

-When a trap occurs in any thread, the entire process is terminated.

-### Process exit status

-If one or more threads call WASI `proc_exit` or raise a trap, one of them is chosen by the runtime to represent the exit status of the process.
-It's non deterministic which one is chosen.

-If all the threads in the process have been terminated without calling `proc_exit` or raising a trap, it's treated as if the last thread called `proc_exit` with exit code 0.
+#### Design choice: termination

+A `wasi-threads` module initially executes a single thread &mdash; the main thread.
+As `wasi_thread_spawn` is called, more threads begin to execute.
+Threads terminate in the following ways:

+- __upon return__ from `wasi_thread_start`, and other threads continue to
+  execute
+- __upon a trap__ in any thread; all threads are immediately terminated
+- __upon a `proc_exit` call__ in any thread; all threads are immediately
+  terminated.

 #### Design choice: pthreads